What is “Organized Play,” or “OP?”

 What is coming?

 As of August 2020, FFG has stated that “more OP kits for our game lines will start reaching stores in November and a revised schedule for our games for 2021 and beyond will be made public at a later date.”
 The statement did not specify Marvel Champions by name.

 So what’s the deal?
 When are these actually coming?

 So, COVID-19 is definitely going to delay anything OP related as it is physical product, meant to be displayed and shipped to stores: many of which are closed.
 But in the past few years, the Organized Play section of FFG under Asmodee has been undergoing many changes.

-Right now, according to sources, there is allegedly only one intern on the FFG Organized Play team that is handling card games.
+Right now, according to sources, the FFG Organized Play team that is handling card games is sparse.
 Perhaps the easiest scene to get a big-picture look at OP from is The Lord of the Rings LCG.
 Last year’s “Fellowship Event” was delayed indefinitely in the fall of 2019, pre-COVID-19.
 LOTR LCG players have been waiting for more information for over a year on when this event might occur, or if it’s even still happening.
 There has been no communication.

 In the meantime, FFG OP has been posting plans for KeyForge even during COVID.
 On June 24, 2020, FFG OP confirmed that “stores will be able to host chain-bound events again worldwide.”
 So while OP has slowed down for cooperative LCGs before the pandemic, things are still happening on the competitive side after the pandemic.

 It’s become increasingly clear that co-op OP is on the backburner.
 OP plans may change at any moment, but for now, expect to wait a while.

 This page will be updated as new news arises.